California Distracted Driving Laws for 2024

 If You Have Been Struck by a Distracted Driver

-At Kuzyk Law, we believe that as drivers, we need to be responsible and do our respective parts to promote road safety.
+At Kuzyk Personal Injury & Car Accidents Lawyers, we believe that as drivers, we need to be responsible and do our respective parts to promote road safety.
 This includes not engaging in texting or cell phone use while driving or any other form of distracted driving.
 Unfortunately, it is clear from the distracted driving statistics that not everyone shares the same respect for others on the road.If you have the misfortune of being in a motor vehicle collision caused by another driver’s distracted driving in Fresno or anywhere else in California and you have suffered injury, talk to us right away.
 We can help you deal with the insurance company and/or the other party to preserve your legal rights.
 We will make sure you know what medical assessments need to be done, and what evidence will need to be collected in order to attain the best outcome in your case.
 Contact us today for a consultation.